wp-plugins/jsl3-facebook-wall-feed/readme.txt

 * This is the initial version.

 == Upgrade Notice ==

+= 1.5.2 =
+Facebook changed public privacy setting to be a blank entry, so I have adjusted the plugin to account for that.
+Also, for some users, the style sheet would be embedded more than once.
+This update should fix that.

 = 1.5.1 =
 This is a minor shortcode bug fix.